-This command captures error message information detected by the system hardware error registers and stores them in an error buffer.
-If you set your domains to reboot automatically upon error, the output from the showerrorbuffer command shows error messages that otherwise might be lost when your domains are rebooted.
-You and your service provider can use the command to obtain information for troubleshooting purposes.
+This command captures error message information detected by the system hardware error registers and stores them in a system error buffer.
+If your domains are set to reboot automatically upon error, the output from the showerrorbuffer command displays errors messages that otherwise might be lost when your domains are rebooted.